vmware/differential-datalog/doc/profiling.md

 it can slow down the program somewhat, especially for large programs that handle many small updates.

+1. `profile change on/off;` - enables/disables recording of the number of
+insertions and deletions per arrangement, used to construct arrangement change profile (see below).

 1. `profile;` - returns information about program's CPU and memory usage.
 CPU usage is expressed as the total amount of time DDlog spent evaluating each operator, assuming CPU profiling was enabled.
 For example the following CPU profile